What is Brunton Compass?

-- Align vertical edge of compass with angle of plane
+- Align the vertical edge of the compass with the angle of the plane

 - Adjust the bubble level of the clinometer

-- Read angle from vernier scale on compass
+- Read angle from vernier scale on the compass

 - Take azimuth measurements of the dip

 Bull eyes level

-- Used to take angle measurements of strike.
+- Used to take angle measurements of the strike.

-- Points to magnetic North and it are damped using the magnet below the pivot point.
+- Points to magnetic North and it is damped using the magnet below the pivot point.
 But the bearing can be adjusted accordingly by rotating the declination zero pin.